 The Right TACT

 Also, in the late 1950s, the German chemist Dr. Herbert Sinner was developing what became known as the TACT principle.
 He hypothesized that sanitizing anything relies on four considerations: Time, Action (flow), Chemicals, and Temperature.
 He compared the idea to using a washing machine to clean clothes at varying temperatures and times using different degrees of agitation and detergents, depending upon the material and amount of dirt on the clothes.
-He theorized that for effective cleaning, reducing one factor automatically implies strengthening one or more of the others .
-And conversely: the increase in one of the factors automatically leads to the decrease in one or more other factors.
+He theorized that for effective cleaning, reducing one factor automatically implies strengthening one or more of the others.
+And conversely: the increase in one of the factors automatically leads to a decrease in one or more other factors.
 The same idea applies to selecting a CIP system.

 CIP operators must consider the right proportions of TACT parameters and what they’re cleaning in order to assemble a system.
 Different types of food bacteria and chemicals present different types of cleaning challenges.
 Identifying the kind of product soil you’re cleaning helps identify what you need from a CIP system.